ansys/pymechanical/doc/source/user_guide/index.rst

    grpc.RpcError:
    "unexpected token '**'"

-This grpc.RpcError was caught immediately, and this means that you can write your Mechanical scripts in python, run them interactively and then as a batch without worrying if the script will run correctly if you had instead outputted it to a script file.
+This ``grpc.RpcError`` was caught immediately, and this means that you can write your Mechanical scripts in Python, run them interactively, and then as a batch, without worrying if the script runs correctly if you had instead outputted it to a script file.

 The :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class supports much more than just sending text to Mechanical and includes higher level wrapping allowing for better scripting and interaction with Mechanical.
 See the :ref:`ref_examples` for an overview of the various advanced methods to interact with Mechanical.